nglange/help-documentation/_userguides/Box_Panel.md

 ### Navigating the Box Panel Dashboard
 {: #navigating-the-box-panel-dashboard}

 On the Box Panel Dashboard, all users will see a Support Ticket section.
-In addition, the Administrator and Users with technical roles will also see a consolidated asset view of all the hosts of your IBM COS service in an Infrastructure section.
+In addition, the Administrator and Users with technical roles will also see a consolidated asset view of all the hosts of your COS Dedicated IBM Managed service in an Infrastructure section.

 On the right, additional details related to your account summary are displayed, including your **Lock Box Messages**, **Verbal Password**, **Bandwidth Quota**, and **Backup Quota**.